redislabs-training/ru203/README.md

 NOTE: When tags contain spaces or punctuation, you need to escape them.
 If we had a tag for "j. r. r. tolkien" instead of author ID, to query it you would need to write "@authors:{j\\. r\\. r\\. tolkien" (we don't have such a tag).

-Tags are also useful for doing exact-matches on fields whose values may contain symbols that collide with RediSearch's syntax, like email addresses.
-RediSearch uses the `@` symbol.
-If you store email addresses in a tag field, as the users-idx index does, then you can search for exact email addresses by escaping the punctuation in the address:
+Tag fields are also useful for doing exact-matches on fields when you only ever want to make exact-matches.
+In other words, you don't need RediSearch to tokenize the values.
+For example, if you store email addresses in a tag field, as the users-idx index does, then you can search for exact email addresses like so:

     FT.SEARCH users-idx "@email:{k\\.brown\\@example\\.com}"

+Notice that you have to escape all punctuation in the email address.

 ## Aggregations